 The April Fools are a seasoned group of musicians from Minneapolis that have come together to make up this project.
 Brian Drake leads the group on guitar, vocals and occasionally the electric sitar, Clay Williams plays guitar, lap steel and backing vocals, Ben Kaplan covers drums and percussion and Scott Hreha holds down the bass.
 There are also a handful of guest musicians on this album.
 The band wishes to play up here in the near future with Rich Mattson and the Northstars.

-The album begins with the track "Bertha Marie."
-One thing that I can say about this song is that I don't think I've heard a tune about a Bertha before.
+The album begins with the track “Bertha Marie.”
+One thing that I can say about this song is that I don’t think I’ve heard a tune about a Bertha before.
 So, for all the Berthas out there, you finally have a song!
 The song immediately attacked me with a chorus of completely predictable lyrics.
-"Oh, Bertha Marie, I could be set free, if it turns out to be, that even a small part of me is a little bit like you."
-The verse lyrics do flesh the song out a little bit more, thankfully.
-The movie "That Thing You Do" comes to mind with this song.
+“Oh, Bertha Marie, I could be set free, if it turns out to be, that even a small part of me is a little bit like you.”
+The verse parts do flesh the song out a little bit more, thankfully.
+The movie “That Thing You Do” comes to mind with this song.
 Back in the 60s there was plenty of music like this.
 A catchy but cheeky chorus hook that drives the song.
 It still happens to this day in music but this particular feel goes back to early Beatles when they were still covering Buddy Holly songs.
-In my opinion, this was the weakest era for The Beatles for them musically.
-Although they rose to intense fame from that music.
-There were many bands that made many cheesy songs to come from those years and some of them did top the charts.
-However, The Beatles did eventually move on from playing what was the equivalent of boy band music for that time and evolved.
+In my opinion, this was the weakest era for The Beatles.
+There were many bands who made many cheesy songs to come from those years and some of them did get some chart topping songs.
+However, The Beatles did eventually move on from playing what was the equivalent of boy band music for that time.

 The next track, “Burning Hand,” is a little more interesting with what sounds like the electric sitar in a mix of psychedelic/blues/rock/pop song.
 I should clarify that the musicianship and delivery isn’t bad, it’s just a resurrection of something familiar from decades ago but not quite as good or memorable.
 Do I mention the shaker panned hard to the left?
 I guess I will because there’s some unneeded additional percussion in this album.
 It’s distracting.
 With the next track, “I’ll never understand,” the shaker or maraca is panned hard to the right.
 Then half way through the song, there’s cowbell panned hard to the left.
 I’m trying hard to like this blues rock song, but I can’t get over the additional percussion and it only stops for a drum fill at the very end of the song.
 I get that someone probably wanted to add something to these songs, but this can be looked at a maybe something between a bad call and a mixing problem.